Skip to main content Skip to main navigation

 Decisions regarding arrangement, description, and physical interventions for this collection prior to 2019 are unknown.
 Duplicate pieces of the Bobcat Costume were deaccessioned in February 2019.
 In June 2019 memorabilia was rehoused by preservation and sent offsite.
 In September 2019 wrestling student-athlete registration cards (1985-1986) underwent basic mold cleaning.

-In 2020, Boxes 223, 224, and 225 were inspected by Preservation staff for mold; items in these boxes showing no evidence of mold were removed from their original boxes and moved to Box 269.
+In 2020, 3 boxes of unprocessed material were inspected by Preservation staff for mold; items showing no evidence of mold were removed from their original boxes and moved to another box in the collection.
 Materials with evidence of mold were sent to Polygon for cleaning in early 2020 and returned in September 2020.
-During this process, Box 227 was deleted and the single folder of material from this box was transferred to Box 225.

 Revisions to this Guide